The Software Engineer’s Career - Beyond Senior

 Sure, the way their work is performed usually changes.
 As the crowd wisdom goes - when you are young you have time but don't have money, and when you are older you have money (hopefully), but you value your time more.
 Similarly here: 20-year-old loose cannons can survive on coke and pizza in a 24h release crunch - which is still a necessity in certain areas of our industry or even a badge of honor for some.
 On the other hand, engineers in their fifties make it up with knowledge and experience (which might have even made the aforementioned crunch unnecessary in the first place 🤷).

-Big tech got that right early.
+Big tech got that right early on.
 In most of these companies, there are usually long career ladder branches for both management and technical disciplines.
 Here is part of the engineering career ladder from Google.
 It shows that engineering can be a lifetime career, spanning several decades.

 This state of affairs is not evenly distributed across the industry.
 In many organisations, the engineering branch is significantly shorter than the management one.
-However, the situation is improving - perhaps due to the increased importance of technology in most companies these days - and the rest is catching up also.
+However, the situation is improving - perhaps due to the increased importance of technology in most companies these days - and the rest is also catching up.

 When it comes to the management career path, a simple version might look like this: